jdonaldson/golgi/Readme.md

 }
 ```

-Here we're using a string type for our context.
+Here we're using a string type for our request.
 Web routers will typically pass
 in a structural type, or some sort of class.

 # Golgi Type Parameters Explained

 We can see that the type parameters of the Golgi Api ``Router<String,String>``
-include the type for the context (``String``).
+include the type for the request (``String``).
 The second type parameter (also
 ``String``) indicates the return value that *every* function in the Api must
 satisfy.
 With this constraint, it's possible to get a statically typed results
 from an arbitrary route request: